monkeydluffy772/racedetector/docs/USAGE_GUIDE.md

 A: See [CONTRIBUTING.md](../CONTRIBUTING.md).
 We welcome bug reports, test cases, documentation improvements, and code contributions!

 **Q: Can I use this in my company?**
 A: Yes!
-BSD 3-Clause license.
+MIT License.
 Production-ready for testing and development.
 Not recommended for production deployments.

 **Q: Is there a roadmap?**
 A: Yes!
 See [ROADMAP.md](../ROADMAP.md) for development roadmap and upcoming features.